iliakan/javascript-book/Readme.md

 Steps:

- 1. Clone the repo OR grab it at <https://github.com/iliakan/javascript-book/zipball/master> if you don't know Git.
+ 1. Clone the repo OR grab it the [zip](https://github.com/iliakan/javascript-book/zipball/master) if you don't know Git (yet).
  2. Open `en/nav.html` to browse the book offline.
  3. Book files are located in `en` for English.
 Edit them in your favorite editor.
 Or copy the directory to another language and translate.